 Car insurance fronting: can I be insured under my parent’s name?

-It’s common knowledge that Australian car insurers reserve the best deals for drivers over 25, so if you’re a young driver looking for some car insurance cover it might be tempting to put your policy under your parent's name - but will you be covered?
+It’s common knowledge that Australian car insurance companies reserve the best deals for drivers over 25, so if you’re a young driver looking for some car insurance cover it might be tempting to put your policy under your parent's name - but will you be covered?

-According to Mozo Director Kirsty Lamont, the short answer is unfortunately no because “if you’re purposely being dishonest with the insurer, you run the risk of your claim being rejected.”
+According to Mozo Director Kirsty Lamont, the short answer is unfortunately no because “if you’re purposely being dishonest with the insurance provider, you run the risk of your claim being rejected.”

-Rather than getting your parents to “front” on your behalf, Lamont says you’re better off putting your car insurance in your own name, as that way you’ll build a reputation with insurers and benefit down the track.
+Rather than getting your parents to “front” on your behalf, Lamont says you’re better off putting your car insurance in your own name, as that way you’ll build a solid reputation and benefit down the track.

 “While you may start off with higher premiums as a younger driver, having the policy in your name should eventually work in your favour, because if you’re a safe driver and don’t have any at fault accidents, you’ll reap the benefits of a no claims discount and also improve your rating.”